JDBar/Steam-Reviews-Py/README.md

     'written_during_early_access': bool # true if the user posted this review while the game was in Early Access }
 ```
+> If printProgress is set to True, the function will print to the console every time a request to the Steam Web API succeeds.

 ## :heavy_plus_sign: Dependencies
 This script uses **[Requests](http://docs.python-requests.org/en/latest/user/install/#install)**.